karannsharma01/ESRGAN/README.md

 - Convert the model to ONNX/TensorRT for deployment
 - Extend ESRGAN with attention mechanisms or Swin Transformers

----

-## 💡 Inspiration

-This project is inspired by the original [ESRGAN paper (Wang et al., 2018)](https://arxiv.org/abs/1809.00219) and aims to bridge the gap between low-level image fidelity and high-level perceptual realism.

----

 ## 📬 Contact